near/near-roc-components/README.md

 This is a repository that holds the source code of all React on Chain components that are published to the main `near` account.

 When the `main` branch is updated, all components are automatically published to the `near` account under the Social DB `component_alpha` namespace.

 You can view your RoC component in production by visiting `https://roc.near.dev/{accountId}/{componentName}`.
 EG: https://roc.near.dev/near/RocTest

-These components are currently NOT visible on our NEAR Discovery gateway: https://near.org
+_NOTE: These components are currently NOT visible on our NEAR Discovery gateway: https://near.org_

 ## Local Development